-Regular assemblies are held on a different day each term.
+Regular assemblies are held on Mondays.
 These assemblies are student-centred.
 Most reports are about student activities and the assemblies are chaired by the School Captains students.
 All students (including seniors) must attend.

 Buses and travel

 Acceptable standards of behaviour on buses the code of conduct